Chris McCart, Ph.D.

 Role: Assistant Professor and Program Coordinator in the BHSU Outdoor Education Program; an interdisciplinary undergraduate degree program that combines studies in environmental education, interpretation, adventure education, and environmental science.

 Research interests: Effectiveness of outdoor ethics education programs, moral development, aquatic stewardship education programs, and non-formal education program evaluation.
-She had a great time presenting her graduate school research in China in 2012.

-Courses: Outdoor Education Internship, Environmental Interpretation, Fundamentals of Environmental Education, Community Recreation, Outdoor Education Programs, Outdoor Skills, Physical Education Outdoors, Technology Integration, Beginning Rock Climbing, Cross Country Skiing, Fly Fishing, Orienteering, and Canoeing.
+Courses: Outdoor Education Internship, Environmental Interpretation, Fundamentals of Environmental Education, Community Recreation, Outdoor Education Programs, Outdoor Skills, Physical Education Outdoors, Technology Integration, Backpacking, Beginning Rock Climbing, Cross Country Skiing, Fly Fishing, Orienteering, and Canoeing.

 Work history: Since 2004, Chris has worked at BHSU with the Outdoor Education program.
 In 2008-2010, she was awarded an Archibald Bush Leadership Fellowship and a two-year leave of absence to begin work on her PhD at the University of New Hampshire.
 Previously, she worked as a naturalist/program coordinator for the South Dakota Department of Game, Fish, and Parks at The Outdoor Campus in Sioux Falls, coordinating fishing, hunting, outdoor pursuits, and natural history education programs.
 She also taught high school science in Minnesota, worked as a state park naturalist in South Dakota, coordinated a residential environmental education program in South Dakota, directed year-round programs at a camp in Nebraska, and led numerous adventure trips with camps in South Dakota, Idaho, and Washington, including backpacking trips, canoe trips, and ranch camps.